 Know your Audience

 In this era of technological advancement, people tend to make quick decisions as they have to look at multiple platforms to find content.
-Understandably, the essay needs to be well structured and well formalised, yet it should be organised in a way that is user-friendly.
-If the audience you are going to target is not going to be enticed by it, you need to reconsider your approach and tactics.
+Understandably, the essay needs to be well structured and well formalised, yet it should be organised in a user-friendly way.

 Define Technical Terms

 While providing information in the essay, make sure that you define all the technical terms that the readers may not be aware of.
-This needs to be done as the first step before you alienate and confuse your reader and he decides to avert.
+This needs to be done as the first step before you alienate and confuse your reader, and they decide to avert.

 Frequently Asked Questions